The alien spirit

 Among the most intense testimonies of the psychic relationship that exists between a medium and an entity that manifests itself and communicates through him, the book Il sorriso di Giano (Janus' Smile) by Corrado Piancastelli (1930-2014) is certainly very interesting.
 The picture that the entity Andrea presents to us about his existence in the spiritual dimension shows unusual aspects, in some ways totally unreal or alien, at least if compared to the dimension of our human life

-The entity Andrea was not a secondary personality of Piancastelli, attributable to the psychic context of multiple personalities: we can speak of secondary personalities only in relation to psychic manifestations (more or less normal) that are self-conscious and independent of a main personality that manifests itself in the same body.
-But in this case the phenomena that occurred were not well understandable in the light of the physical laws we know: Piancastelli's personality was normally and consistently integrated, with his individual identity, while the personality of entity Andrea manifested itself only during the trance, to which Piancastelli subjected himself when he decided to do so.
-It is therefore preferable to continue using terms such as spirit or entity to indicate those personalized manifestations of unknown origin that contribute to the occurrence of paranormal events determined by mediumship: by the way, they are these entities who introduce themselves as spiritual forces.
+The entity Andrea was not a secondary personality of Piancastelli, attributable to the psyche's context of multiple personalities: we can speak of secondary personalities only in relation to (more or less normal) manifestations of the psyche that are self-conscious and independent of a main personality that manifests itself in the same body.
+But in this case the phenomena that occurred were not well understandable in the light of the physical laws we know: Piancastelli's personality was normally and consistently integrated, with his individual identity, while the personality of the entity Andrea manifested itself only during the trance, to which Piancastelli subjected himself when he decided to do so.
+It is therefore preferable to continue using terms such as spirit or entity to indicate those personalized manifestations of unknown origin that contribute to the occurrence of paranormal events determined by mediumship: incidentally, it is these same entities that present themselves as spiritual forces.

 As for Andrea, the only detectable physical phenomenon during the medium's trance was given by the particular timbre of the voice, quite different from Piancastelli's voice, as demonstrated by the spectroscopic analysis and the comparison with the voiceprint method performed in the early '70s by the G. Ferraris Institute of Electro-acoustics in Turin.
-Although in the past, during the trances of young Piancastelli, were often observed remarkable examples of physical phenomena of telekinetic type (PK), the mediumistic activity connected to the manifestations of entity Andrea – which went on for several decades, until the medium's death – consisted exclusively of verbal communications.
-The aspect that I now want to investigate is the relationship between that spirit and the conscious Ego of the medium, in relation to the elaboration of psychic contents that manifest themselves during the life of people involved in mediumistic phenomenology.
+Although several years earlier, during the trances of young Piancastelli, remarkable physical phenomena of telekinetic type (PK) were often observed, the mediumistic activity connected to the manifestations of the entity Andrea – which went on for several decades, until the medium's death – consisted exclusively of verbal communications.
+The aspect that I now want to investigate is the relationship between that spirit and the conscious Ego of the medium, in relation to the elaboration of contents of the psyche that manifest themselves during the life of people involved in mediumistic phenomenology.

 Does the spirit have its own autonomous consciousness?